ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 $$
 which can be as simple as computing the MSE between prediction $x_T$ and target $y_T$.

-One very important property of ODE's is the Picard-Lindelöf Theorem (uniquness theorem) which in our case states that the initial value problem which we solved in equation (2) has a **unique solution**.
+One very important property of ODE's is the Picard-Lindelöf Theorem (uniqueness theorem) which in our case states that the initial value problem which we solved in equation (2) has a **unique solution**.
 In practical terms this means that for a trajectory/solution $x_t$ through space and time, there exists a single trajectory from any initial condition $x_0$ to that particular $x_t$.
 Equally, for a given vector field characterized by $f(x, t, \theta)$ we can always recover the initial condition $x_0$ if we are given the tuple $(x_t, t)$ as we can simply integrate the vectorfield backwards until we reach $(x_0, 0)$.